flutter/website/flutter-for-xamarin-forms.md

 ## How do I handle other gestures on widgets?

+In Xamarin.Forms you would add a `GestureRecognizer` to the `VisualElement`.
+You would normally be limited to `TapGestureRecognizer`, `PinchGestureRecognizer` and `PanGestureRecognizer`, unless you built your own.

-Using the GestureDetector, you can listen to a wide range of Gestures such as:
+In Flutter, using the GestureDetector, you can listen to a wide range of Gestures such as:

 * Tap